AMReX-Codes/Amrvis-container/README.md

 ### Optimize mouse settings

-Amrvis requires a three-button mouse for usage of some features (see [PDF](Amrvis.pdf) for details).
+Amrvis requires a three-button mouse for some features (see [PDF](Amrvis.pdf) for details).

-Three-button mouse emulation can be turned on in XQuartz by toggling the control in `XQuartz -> Setttings... -> Input -> Emulate three button mouse`.
-Then you can click the emulated middle mouse button by option-left clicking.
+Three-button mouse emulation can be turned on by toggling the control in `XQuartz -> Setttings... -> Input -> Emulate three button mouse`.
+Then you can click the emulated middle mouse button by holding the option key on your keyboard and left clicking (option + left click).

 <img width="596" alt="Screenshot 2025-05-24 at 4 13 45 PM" src="https://github.com/user-attachments/assets/ab1df30f-617b-4286-bcca-4903afe3bd48" />